Eagle River Timber Bridge: Design

-The bridge is primarily constructed of wood joined together with steel connectors.
-It is supported by two adjacent arches: one spans 74 ft and the other 79 ft.
-Each arch is constructed from two curved sections joined together by a crown hinge.
+The bridge is primarily constructed of wood joined with steel connectors.
+It is supported by two adjacent structural glued laminated timber arches: one spans 74 ft and the other 79 ft.
+Each arch is constructed from two curved sections joined by a crown hinge.
 The road deck is made of wood and covered by an asphalt road surface.

 All the timber members were structural glued laminated and pressure treated with preservative pentachlorophenol in oil.
+Arches and girts and deck beams were manufactured by Sentinel Structures, Inc. at Peshtigo, Wisconsin.
 Any wooden portions which were cut or drilled also had an application of copper naphthenate.
 The steel pins in the hinges at the crown and abutments were chrome plated to reduce friction and prevent corrosion.
 All other steel was hot-dipped galvanized, given a tie-coat, and covered by epoxy and a top coat of brown urethane, a system designed to provide thirty years of protection.
 The engineered timber members were manufactured in Peshtigo, Wisconsin by Sentinel Structures, Inc.

 Bridge maintenance consists of reapplying preservative to all wooden members and any necessary tightening of bolts.